How to Pass a Prop Firm Challenge

 This method gradually grows the account without over-risking.

-Step 3: Managing Drawdowns Like a Pro
+Step 3: How Do You Manage Drawdowns Like a Pro?

 Even the best traders go through losing streaks, but how you handle them determines success or failure.